 Our Safety Management System—Safety First!

-Our safety management system, which we call Safety First!, is administered by a Corporate Team that reports to the General Counsel and Corporate Secretary.
+Our safety management system, which we call Safety First!, is administered by a Corporate Team that reports to the SVP, Operational Excellence.
 This team is responsible for developing, maintaining and administering the safety management system, assisting operations teams and providing training to ensure local teams are aware of and using safe practices, and auditing and monitoring safety performance.

 How We Build Our Safety Culture